wheatb/Rob_Miller/README.md

 **Figure 2** The Excel file with added filters.
 ![0002b](https://user-images.githubusercontent.com/106198562/212759374-258817be-9ad8-44e6-8c6a-5a52b1e0ce8d.jpg)

+### Outcome Two- Discount Data Input
-Our company offers a bulk purchase discount of 5% if the customer purchases 20 or more chairs.
-Two additional columns are added to make this process automatic, a column to check and see if the order qualifies for the discount, and another column for total price reflecting the discount, if applicaple.
-For the first new column, I used the IF function.
-It checks the number of sales in the order and returns either Y or N depending on if the condition is met or not.
+The company used for this project offered a 5% discount if the customer purchased twenty or more chairs.
+Two additional columns were added to the spreadsheet to include information on if the discount was applied and the total purchase price.
+The IF function was applied to the Discount column.
+This function checks the number of chairs sold in the numbers column and applies a Y or N depending if the twenty chair condition was or was not met.

+**IF Function Code**
 `=IF(L5>=20,"Y","N")`

+**Figure 3** The Excel file after the Discount and Total Price colums were added.
 ![0003a](https://user-images.githubusercontent.com/106198562/212752860-1925eb4c-7ea2-4ac0-9437-77bf777a4c12.jpg)

 Finally I added a final column Total Price that reflects if the discount is or is not applied.